 However, when eating lean red meats, there is still a risk for overconsumption of cholesterol.
 Here is a list of low-cholesterol meats that you can enjoy.

-Game meats such as buffalo, venison, deer, elk, bison, and others can be tougher in texture than other meats because of increased muscle movement of the animal.
-Nevertheless, game meats contain lower amount of cholesterol and higher amount of polyunsaturated fatty acids (good fat), which can be an alternative to domesticated animal meat for those aspiring to lose weight.
-Protein content of game meat is also significant and contributing to thermogenesis.
+Game meats such as buffalo, venison, deer, elk, bison, and others can be tougher in texture than other meats because of the increased muscle movement of the animal.
+Nevertheless, game meats contain a lower amount of cholesterol and a higher amount of polyunsaturated fatty acids (good fat), which can be an alternative to domesticated animal meat for those aspiring to lose weight.
+The protein content of game meat is also significant and contributing to thermogenesis.

 However, eat fish in moderation, like any other food, because they can still contain cholesterol which can lead to other nutrition-related problems.

-Fat content of shellfish and crustaceans vary depending on the species, but protein content remains rich.
+The fat content of shellfish and crustaceans vary depending on the species, but protein content remains rich.
 Lobsters, clams, shrimp, crab, scallops, oysters, and others contain a limited amount of calories and are generally low in total fat and saturated fat.
-In moderation, seafood is a good weight-loss food for non-vegans.
+In moderation, seafood is a great weight-loss food for non-vegans.

 Miscellaneous Other Foods

 What are the characteristics of dairy?
 Dairy products are rich in protein, carbohydrates, and fat.
 The levels of these nutrients depend upon the type of dairy you are eating.
 As we’ve said before, protein-rich foods have the biggest percentage of thermic effect and help the body naturally lose weight.
 Moreover, the fat content in dairy helps with satiety, which is the feeling that prevents you from eating again.